Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Empirical analysis

-In this subsection, we investigate the semantic content held by the most predictive features of an embedding.
-To make this study, we consider an encoder pretrained on CIFAR-100, using BYOL with and without SEM, and a downstream linear classifier trained on the embedding of the CIFAR-100 samples.
-Consider the trained linear classifier with a weight matrix $W\in\mathbb{R}^{N\times C}$, where $N$ denotes the number of features, and $C$ denotes the number of classes.
-This classifier is trained by minimizing the cross-entropy loss between the predicted class and the given label.
+Here we demonstrate that SEM features are coherently aligned with the semantics present in the training data.
+Qualitatively, we visualize the most predictive features of a downstream linear classifier trained on \textsc{CIFAR-100} and see that the classes with similar predictive features are semantically related.
+Quantitatively we propose a metric that returns the ratio of features mostly predictive for a classes that are in the same super class to total number of class predictive for this feature.

-Here, we study the semantic relevance of the top $K$ features for each class.
-Consider the weight matrix $W$.
-By preserving the top $K$ parameters of this weight matrix for each class and pruning the features predictive for only one class, we create a bipartite graph between two set of nodes: the categories and the features.
+For both our analysis, we use a linear classifier trained on the features extracted from BYOL with and without SEM.
+Consider the trained linear classifier with a weight matrix $W\in\mathbb{R}^{N\times C}$, with $N$ features, and $C$ classes.
+By preserving the top $K$ parameters of the weight matrix $W$ for each class and pruning the features predictive for only one class, we create a bipartite graph between two set of nodes: the \textsc{CIFAR-100} classes and the features of the representation.
 We denote this graph $\mathcal W_K$.

-We plot a subset $\mathcal W_5$, obtained when taking the top $5$ features for each class, on the SEM representations in Figure~\ref{fig:sem_graph} and the full bipartite graph on the SEM and the one obtained when applying the procedure on the representation obtained with an unnormalized BYOL in the Appendix.
-In the graph obtained with the SEM, we observe that a set of connected components emerge, and the connected components of the graph are semantically related.
-For example, the first set of connected components are fruits and vegetables, and the second set of connected components are aquatic mammals.
-The same observation does not occur when this experiment is performed on the baseline BYOL and BYOL, with a large representation model.
+The qualitative analysis is given by plotting the subset $\mathcal W_5$, obtained by taking the top $5$ features for each class.
+We present a subset of the graph for BYOL+SEM in Figure~\ref{fig:sem_graph} and for BYOL in Figure~\ref{fig:byol_graph}.
+The full graphs are presented in the Appendix.
+In the SEM plot, a set of connected components emerge, and the connected components of the graph are semantically related.
+For example, the first set of connected components are flowers, and the last set of connected components are aquatic mammals.
+The same class coherence is not observed with either the BYOL baseline or with BYOL augmented with a large representation.
 In particular, we do not see a small number of semantically related connected components.
 Instead, we see a large fully connected graphs.
-This observation suggests that the features learned by the baseline model do not hold the same amount of semantic information.
-Instead, the semantic information could be encoded as a linear combination of several features, for example.